 Preemies account for anywhere between a third to half of all cerebral palsy diagnoses.
 Premature infants are born with underdeveloped brains, making them more vulnerable to damage that can cause cerebral palsy.

-Thanks to advances in healthcare that allow for early identification and intervention, symptoms of cerebral palsy can be minimized to optimize a child’s quality of life.
+Thanks to advances in healthcare that allow for early identification and intervention, symptoms and complications of cerebral palsy can be minimized to optimize a child’s quality of life.

 - High blood pressure

 - Carrying multiple babies

 - Pre-existing health problems